Man accused of exposing himself to woman at Walmart

 Alvarado says she was parked very close to the entrance, and families were walking by her, but that didn't stop Saldana from calling her over to his car.

 "I turn around and he was asking me something, but I didn't hear what he was saying.
 So I asked him to repeat it and he asked me, 'do you know where the mall is?'
-I was confused by the question, and when I looked down I realized that he was masturbating in his car," Alverado said.
+I was confused by the question, and when I looked down I realized that he was masturbating in his car," Alvarado said.

 Alvarado was able to get a good look at his face and even memorized a portion of his license plate.